-- In the bowl of a stand mixer fitted with paddle attachment, cream butter on medium-high speed until light and fluffy, about 3 minutes.
-Meanwhile, whisk the espresso powder in the milk until dissolved.
+- In the bowl of a stand mixer fitted with paddle attachment, cream 1 cup butter on medium-high speed until light and fluffy, about 3 minutes.
+Meanwhile, whisk 2 tsp espresso powder into 2 Tbsp milk until dissolved.

 - Pipe buttercream on top of cooled cupcakes and serve immediately.